wpswings/subscriptions-for-woocommerce/README.txt

 == SUBSCRIPTIONS PLUGIN COMPATIBILITIES ==

+* **Compatible With LearnPress**: Subscription for WooCommerce is compatible with [**LearnPress**](https://wordpress.org/plugins/learnpress/), allowing courses to be assigned to a subscription product.
+When a customer purchases a subscription product, they are automatically enrolled in the course, while non-subscribers cannot access it.
+This setup ensures easy enrollment and recurring revenue.

 * **WooCommerce Payment Gateway Compatible**: Our Subscription WordPress plugin is compatible with the [**WooCommerce Stripe Payment Gateway**](https://wordpress.org/plugins/woocommerce-gateway-stripe/)(support for the credit card, debit card, Stripe SEPA Direct Debit) and WPS PayPal Payment.